RichardDooling/Entertainment_Law/Trademark/Trademark.md

 that you usually *may* use a trademark when it is artistically relevant to your work.
 So that's not news.
-(Doesn't mean another Ginger Rogers won't sue you anyway and lose.)
+(It doesn't mean another Ginger Rogers won't sue you anyway and lose.)
 The Disney example they use here is similar; if the filmmakers are making an undercover movie *about* Disney.
 That might make Disney and its trademark and logos artistically relevant.